diggledoot/se-take-home-assignment/README.md

 - Complete the implementation as clean as possible, clean code is a strong plus point, do not bring in all the fancy tech stuff.

 ### Running the CLI application
 - Ensure that you have Java 17/ jdk17 + Maven installed on your machine.
-It is expected that you are running this in a Linux environment.
+It is expected that you are running this in a Linux/macOS environment.
-- At the root level, run `mvn clean install -DskipTests`.
+- At the root level, run `mvn clean package` to build the Java jar.
-- Run the program using the command `java -jar target/mcdonald-cooking-bot-controller-1.0-SNAPSHOT.jar `.
+- Run the program using the command `java -jar target/mcdonald-cooking-bot-controller-1.0-SNAPSHOT.jar`.

 ### Optimizations & Concerns
 #### Optimizations